gabrielferrazduque/LinearRegressionMath/README.md

 # LinearRegressionMath
 LinearRegression
-# Linear Regression From Scratch
+# Linear RegressionMath From Scratch

 An implementation of Linear Regression from scratch in python 📈.
 Includes the hypothesis function, partial differentiation of variables, parameter update rule and gradient descent.